-The Very Rev. Dr. Kelly Brown Douglas was named Dean of the Episcopal Divinity School at Union Theological Seminary and Professor of Theology at Union in September 2017.
-She was named the Bill and Judith Moyers Chair in Theology in November 2019.
+The Rev. Canon Kelly Brown Douglas was named Interim President of the Episcopal Divinity School in 2003 after serving as dean during the school’s affiliation with Union Theological Seminary, where she served as the Bill and Judith Moyers Chair in Theology.
 She also serves as the Canon Theologian at the Washington National Cathedral and Theologian in Residence at Trinity Church Wall Street.

 Prior to Union, Douglas served as Professor of Religion at Goucher College where she held the Susan D. Morgan Professorship of Religion and is now Professor Emeritus.
 Before Goucher, she was Associate Professor of Theology at Howard University School of Divinity (1987-2001) and Assistant Professor of Religion at Edward Waters College (1986-1987).